Skip to main content

 3. Click Connect.

-Clone the reference repository and configure it with your credentials.
+Clone the reference repo and configure with your credentials.
+See the steps below.

 git clone https://github.com/vobiz-ai/Vobiz-RTC-demo.git